 - It’s time to be more courageous amongst dads – we need to have the slightly more difficult conversations with our line managers.

 - Dad’s need to go into those conversations saying – ‘It’s important for me to be that part of myself.
-And this is what I need from you. it might just I need you to know it.
+And this is what I need from you.
+It might just be I need you to know it.
 Or more flexibility, without fear that my performance won’t be judged.’

 - It’s all about being aligned to what’s important to them as people.